CLIMATE HYSTERIA AND RELATED MATTERS BUT ‘WHO’ IS BEHIND ALL THIS?

 The Precautionary Principle

 It is not the responsibility of the opponents of AGW to prove that dangerous human-caused climate change is not happening.
 The onus of proof lies on those who advocate it and propose the incurring of massive costs to solve the alleged problem.
 In December 2009, 141 scientists wrote a letter to UN Secretary-General Ban Ki-moon, on the eve of the Copenhagen Summit asking the UN supporters of AGW to demonstrate proof of their hypothesis.
-Answer came there none.
-Instead the adherents of the AGW creed resorted to Principle 15 of Agenda 21 – act anyway, just in case
+Answer came -there is none.
+Instead the adherents of the AGW creed resorted to Principle 15 of Agenda 21 – act anyway, just in case.

 “We’ve got to ride the global warming issue.
 Even if the theory of global warming is wrong, we will be doing the right thing.”
 (Timothy Wirth, former US senator in 1993).
 “No matter if the science of global warming is all phony… climate change provides the greatest opportunity to bring about justice and equality in the world.”
 (Christine Stewart, Canadian Environment Minister).
 Despite the expenditure of trillions of world currency, you are urged to continue just in case.
 This involves higher taxes, higher prices and more regulation.
 This money could be used usefully for other more immediate problems which are clearer and more easily identified such as pollution in itself.

 After all this, the question arises – why would anyone seek to blame mankind for causing a dangerous rise in world temperatures against the evidence, close down debate on the subject by smearing scientists who have contrary opinions, deprive them of their livelihoods by reducing their ability to publish their papers and to secure University and other sinecures and calling anyone who gives a contrary opinion a “Heretic” or “Denier”.
-Why is the BBC, Sky and other elements in the media promoting this scare campaign without giving the alternative views the opportunity to be heard as part of a balanced public debate.
+Why is the BBC, Sky and other elements in the media promoting this scare campaign without giving the alternative views the opportunity to be heard as part of a balanced public debate?
 That is the question I asked myself.
 On researching, it would appear to stem from a movement of fanatical environmentalists bent on producing a government of the world by chosen elites (memories of the Brexit debate).
 Step forward the Club of Rome, Agenda 21 and the United Nations.

 In an era when a belief in God has nearly vanished, into the vacuum steps a new religion of a puritanical nature.
 “When men cease to believe in God, they believe not in nothing but anything.” – G K Chesterton